KsymenaPoradzisz/AccretionCurrentsJulia/README.md

 4. When the code finish running you should obtain both *.mp4 and *.gif file with your visualisation.
 Enjoy :)

+### Comparision between Schwarzschild metric accretion currents and Kerr metric accretion currents (with a = 0)

 ## Results

-The result of Schwarzschild visualisation with fading/vanishing streamlines is presented below
+The result of Schwarzschild visualisation with dynamic streamlines is presented below

 https://github.com/user-attachments/assets/49d63a47-c94f-412b-9e87-d7c8aff6d0b3